-In this article, we’ll cover exactly how this tool accomplishes the task, how proofing boxes can speed the process along, and how to construct your very own bread proofing box.
-Let’s dive in!
+In this guide, we’ll cover exactly how this useful tool accomplishes the task, how proofing boxes can speed the process along, and how to construct your very own bread proofing box.

 What is Proofing?